preemptive/DashO-GameOfLife/README.md

 ### Verbose Output

-If you want to see more information on what DashO is doing, you can add `verbose = true` to the `dashOConfig` section of `app/dasho.gradle`.
+If you want to see more information on what DashO is doing, you can add `verbose true` to the `dashO` section of `app/dasho.gradle`.
 This will provide you with the verbose output from the protection process.

 ### Decompiling the APK